ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 # Conceptual Message Wrapper Encodings

-Two types of RATS Conceptual Message Wrapper (CMW) are specified in this
+Two basic types of RATS Conceptual Message Wrapper (CMW) are specified in this
 document:

 1. A CMW using a CBOR or JSON record ({{type-n-val}});